ekbrown/Rscripts/README.md

 # Rscripts
-A small collection of some helpful R script
+A collection of some of my R scripts.